Camdah77/gamezone/README.md

 # Art of memory
-python3 -m http.server
-Art of memory is an interactive game that turns artwork into a game.
-By findind matching cards  the user can practice their memorys with colorful and joyful cards.
-The game has a timer and number of moves so the user can compete against himself.
+Art of memory is a classic game for one player.
+The game contains 8 pairs and start with the front up side down.
+The user select two cards-  if they match- two new cards can be selected.
+The game count moves and time so the  user can compete against himself.

 ![Site view across devices](assets/images/readme/memoryfirsttimg.webp)